When there isn’t anything more convenient¶

 (Neuro)Debian, Ubuntu, and similar systems¶

-For Debian-based operating systems the most convenient installation method is to enable the NeuroDebian repository, and to install datalad as a system package:
+For Debian-based operating systems the most convenient installation method is to enable the NeuroDebian repository.
+The following command installs datalad and all its software dependencies (including the git-annex-standalone package):

 sudo apt-get install datalad